Note

 (<TOUCH_INFO x=120 y=65 event=0 ...>,)

-If there are multiple touch points (multi-touch):
+If there are multiple touch points, e.g., supporting multi-finger operation:

 (<TOUCH_INFO x=120 y=65 event=0 ...>, <TOUCH_INFO x=250 y=130 event=0 ...>)